 Allan L. Shaw has served as a director of the Company since September 15, 2015.
-Since January 2016, Mr. Shaw has been the Chief Financial Officer, Treasurer and Secretary of Syndax Pharmaceuticals, Inc., a publicly listed clinical stage biopharmaceutical company.
+From January 2016 to February 2017, Mr. Shaw was the Chief Financial Officer and Treasurer of Syndax Pharmaceuticals, Inc., a publicly listed clinical stage biopharmaceutical company.
 Mr. Shaw was Managing Director of Alvarez & Marsal LLC, a global professional services firm, and led their biopharmaceutical consulting practice, from December 2011 to March 2015, and supported the firm on an ad hoc basis from March 2015 to October 2015.
 From 2009 to 2011, he served as the Chief Financial Officer of NewLead Holdings LTD., a publicly traded global shipping company.
-From 2005 to 2009, he was the founder and
+From 2005 to

-Senior Managing Director of Shaw Strategic Capital LLC, an international financial advisory firm, focused on providing strategic financial counsel on a wide variety of issues such as general corporate finance, mergers and acquisitions, capital structuring, licensing and capital markets.
+2009, he was the founder and Senior Managing Director of Shaw Strategic Capital LLC, an international financial advisory firm, focused on providing strategic financial counsel on a wide variety of issues such as general corporate finance, mergers and acquisitions, capital structuring, licensing and capital markets.
 From 2002 to 2004, Mr. Shaw was the Chief Financial Officer of Serono S.A., a publicly traded global biotechnology company, and from 1994 to 2001, he was the Chief Financial Officer of Viatel, Inc., a publicly traded international communications company.
-Mr. Shaw serves on the board of directors of Akari Therapeutics, Plc., a publicly traded biopharmaceutical company, and Edith & Carl Marks JCH of Bensonhurst, a non-profit organization.
-He also served on the board of directors of the Central New York Biotech Accelerator (formerly Central New York-Biotech Research Center) from 2009 to 2013, NewLead Holdings LTD. from 2009 to 2011, Navios Maritime Holdings, Inc. from 2005 to 2010, Serono S.A. as an Executive Management Board Member from 2002 to 2004 and Viatel Inc. from 1996 to 2002.
+Mr. Shaw serves on the board of directors of Edith & Carl Marks JCH of Bensonhurst, a non-profit organization.
+He also served on the board of directors of Akari Therapeutics, Plc. from 2013 to 2016, the Central New York Biotech Accelerator (formerly Central New York-Biotech Research Center) from 2009 to 2013, NewLead Holdings LTD. from 2009 to 2011, Navios Maritime Holdings, Inc. from 2005 to 2010, Serono S.A. as an Executive Management Board Member from 2002 to 2004 and Viatel Inc. from 1996 to 2002.
 He has contributed to several corporate governance books and is a member of the American Institute of Certified Public Accountants, New York Society of Certified Public Accountants and Corporate Directors Group.
 Mr. Shaw received a B.S. from the State University of New York (Oswego College) and is a certified public accountant in the State of New York.